About

 The ThirdKey Trust Stack

-Our core work is a three-layer cryptographic trust architecture for AI agents:
+Our core work is a multi-layer cryptographic trust architecture for AI agents:

 SchemaPin — Tool Integrity